Frequently Asked Questions

 After four weekly sessions it is typical for the acutely painful crisis to be behind us.
 At this point we move forward with another four sessions, occurring every two weeks.
 Although some people are inclined to conclude their treatment plan at this point because they feel better, lasting improvements in posture, mobility and movement quality take time to develop and sustain.

 Depending on many factors a fracture takes 6-12 weeks to heal.
 It has been our experience that significant, lasting alterations to the neuromuscular system takes a similar amount of time.
 Guided by a complex intelligence that we do not yet fully understand, the body repairs itself — and over a few months is made whole again.
-The process is spontaneous, natural, and seeks no direction from us, but what we do during this time is of unrecognized importance.
-The stage we set for healing greatly influences the speed, comfort and completeness of the process.
+The process is spontaneous, natural, and seeks no direction from us.

 Do You Have a Question That Is Not Answered Here?